See Nutshell in action!

 Again, making sales via video conferencing can be more difficult because the experience isn’t as personal.
 To combat this, consider giving your prospects some kind of incentive for purchasing, i.e. a percentage discount or free product offer.

-The key to remote selling right now is taking the time to identify what your prospect actually needs, and putting aside what you’re trying to get out of the arrangement.
+The key to remote selling is taking the time to identify what your prospect actually needs, and putting aside what you’re trying to get out of the arrangement.
 In her wonderful new series on virtual selling tips, Lauren Bailey of Factor8 put it like this:

 “[If you’re trying to find] some way to stay relevant, some way to get the pipeline moving again, I invite you to start with adding value… Is there information that you can share?
 Are there trends that you can share?
 People are dying to know what other people are doing, so even just understanding your customer base and sharing that information out…